AlfredoDiodati/scoredriven_validation/docs/DSK_MODEL_CHANGES.md

 The round above ran into a wall that was not in the code: one run kept getting faster and the throughput of eight concurrent runs stopped moving.
 Two changes worth 9.8% and 4.9% each left saturated throughput where it was.
-Eight runs at once were thrashing a shared 8 MB cache with about 4 MB of live machine arrays apiece, so the constraint had stopped being instructions and become memory.
+Eight runs at once were thrashing the L3: four of them share an 8 MiB slice, and each held about 4 MB of live machine array, so the constraint had stopped being instructions and become memory.

 Three of the nine arrays indexed `[period][supplier][firm]` - 19 MB each, 2.4
 million doubles - turned out to exist only so that one function could destroy a